plum-umd/symphony-lang/writeup/verification.md

 (sensibly) should not contain signed inputs, but also the MPC should generate a fingerprint of an output that is the sorted list of signed inputs.
-One apparent way to fix the spec is to require that the MPC should generate a fingerprint of the sorted list `l` of *un*signed inputs and prove knowledge of signings of each of its elements, with element signed by one of the parties.
+One apparent way to fix the spec is to require that the MPC should generate a fingerprint of the sorted list `l` of signed inputs and prove that each party has signed some value (and that the list is sorted).

-The deeper issue is that the spec throws a fair amount of crypto mechanism in our laps (PKI's and signing, fingerprints and Merkle trees): we have to figure out how concretely these really need to be represented in the language.
+The deeper issue is that the spec throws a fair amount of crypto mechanism in our laps (PKI's and signing, fingerprints and Merkle trees): we have to figure out how concretely these really need to be represented in PSL.
 Let's consider them in turn.

 ## PKI's and signing ##

-The verification spec states (and is in fact the only point that ever acknowledges) that in fact all of the inputs that our program is sorting are really signed by the input parties, but the elements in the final sorted list distributed to all parties are unsigned (which certainly makes sense).
+The verification spec states (and is in fact the only point in the problem statement that acknowledge) that in fact all of the inputs are really signed by the input parties, but the elements in the final sorted list distributed to all parties are definitely unsigned (which certainly makes sense).

 Given that one of the goals for PSL is to make crypto code as